Inspiring Person - Erasto

-He has an instantly likeable and refreshing personality, and is as down to earth and cool as the forests he protects.
+He has an instantly likable and refreshing personality and is as down-to-earth and cool as the forests he protects.
 Being a park ranger for close to 20 years he is chocked full of knowledge and stories that float along easily as he converses with the dulcet rhythms of his Vincentian accent.

 In his two decades as a ranger, he has seen his fair share of spectacles of nature.
 Prior to that, he worked as a schoolteacher.